bparanj/crystal/electronics/experiments/queue/positive-clamper.md

 ### Components:

-1. AC Voltage Source: To provide an AC signal.
+1. AC Voltage Source
-2. Diode: Standard diode (e.g., 1N4148 or 1N4007).
+2. Standard diode (e.g., 1N4148 or 1N4007).
-3. Capacitor: 10 µF capacitor (or any small value capacitor).
+3. 10 µF capacitor (or any small value capacitor).
-4. Resistor: 1 kΩ resistor.
+4. 1 kΩ resistor.
 5. Oscilloscope: To observe the input and output waveforms.
 6. DC Power Supply (optional): To set a specific clamping voltage.

 ### Setup:

-1. Connect the AC Source:
    - Connect one terminal of the AC source to the input point of the circuit.
    - Connect the other terminal of the AC source to ground.